Shear Slitting: Precision Cutting Guide

 Shear slitting blades can be referred to as top / bottom slitter knives, circular slitter blades, circular shear slitter, rotary slitter knives or rotary shear blades.
 The top (male) knives can be of two types - flat and dished, and bottom (female) knives - anvils or plain bore bottom knives, grooved and multi-grooved.

-Here are the types of shear cut knives typically used in this process:
+Here are the types of shear cut knives typically used in shear cutting processes.

 Type of Shear Knife | Description | Slitting Material |